 Our communication with animals through animal therapy has both mental and physical benefits, which are described below.

 Read More: Benefits of Keeping Pets for Seniors

 Mental Benefits of Animal Therapy for Seniors

 To express the mental benefits of animal therapy for us, we need to look at the feeling that most animals give us to understand why it is good for our brains to be exposed to them.
 Simply put, animals make us happy.

 Old age usually comes with diminished cognitive abilities daily.
 The good news is that exposure to animals can help better brain functioning and lead to emotional stability, reduced anxiety, and depression.

 Caring for animals such as cats or dogs can also help increase our self-confidence and self-esteem and strengthen our ability to feel useful and responsible about something.

 Similarly, routine exposure to animals can help increase our social skills.
-A good point about animals is that they can listen to us without judgement, and it means that we can share our inner feelings with them.
+A good point about animals is that they can listen to us without judgment, and it means that we can share our inner feelings with them.
 This is helpful for those who want to share ideas that are not comfortable to share with our loved ones.

 For seniors with difficulty in using language, animals can be soothing.
 They can even help them talk about different issues and express their opinions.

-As said earlier, exposure to animals in intimate and controlled environments increases serotonin’s secretion which helps stress reduction.
+As said earlier, exposure to animals in intimate and controlled environments increases serotonin’s secretion which helps with stress reduction.
 Stress is another issue that seniors experience as they age.
 Animal therapy may improve many important markers of stress by: